 Defend Life shows junior high and high school students what it really means to be pro-life.
 Students spend four weeks examining such diverse pro-life topics as a preborn baby’s development, marriage and family, chastity, threats to the dignity of all human being, how to argue the pro-life position, and how to spread a culture of life to their peers and their communities.
 Student develop critical thinking and speaking skills through fun activities such as a pro-life gameshow, pro-life apologetics, and pro-life action activities which help them take what they have learned in the classroom out into the world.

-Three more lessons from this unit study will be released as a PDF download in 2017.
+Two more lessons from this unit study will be released as a PDF download in 2017.